byaruhaf/RWiOSBootcamp/Week3/README.md

 * added ViewModel to prepare the model data for the view.
 * added animation during the change of theme's
 * added network component to fetch data from a remote [Nomics API](api.nomics.com)
+* using swift's Result type for the Asynchronous completion handler